edwinborda/AppointmentsMedicalAPI/README.md

-# AppointmentsMedicalAPI
+# MedicalAppointmentsAPI
-.NET API with medical appointments for a Medical institute
+.NET Web API with medical appointments for a Medical institute